aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-drawing/draw-using-graphicspath/_index.md

 ---
-title: Master Image Drawing with Aspose.Imaging for .NET
+title: How to Draw Text on Image with Aspose.Imaging for .NET
-linktitle: Draw Using GraphicsPath in Aspose.Imaging for .NET
+linktitle: Draw Using GraphicsPath – draw text on image, shapes and patterns
 second_title: Aspose.Imaging .NET Image Processing API
-description: Create stunning graphics in .NET with Aspose.Imaging.
-Explore step-by-step tutorials and unlock the power of image processing.
+description: Learn how to draw text on image, draw shapes on image and fill shapes with pattern using Aspose.Imaging for .NET.
 weight: 11
 url: /net/advanced-drawing/draw-using-graphicspath/
+date: 2026-01-30
 ---

 {{< blocks/products/pf/main-wrap-class >}}